 The flow of Entra ID based licenses like Office 365 services is represented by the green lines.
 Subscription 250 adds users to groups that bestow licenses they are eligible for.
 This in turn provisions access to Microsoft cloud services.
 In the case of Exchange Online, a special flow ensures that a mailbox and Exchange Online account is provisioned immediately before the flows represented by the blue line have fired.

 Microsoft Cloud (Blue)

-You can see the flow of directory data (users, groups, and contacts) from the NETID Active Directory to our Azure Active Directory (AAD) along the dark blue arrows.
+You can see the flow of directory data (users, groups, and contacts) from the NETID Active Directory to our Entra ID along the dark blue arrows.
 This data is then synchronized by Microsoft to various Office 365 applications like Exchange Online and Sharepoint Online.
-Other Azure AD applications also leverage this data.
+Other Entra ID applications also leverage this data.

-You can see the path Azure AD based authentication flows along the white arrows.
-This flow is extremely simple–Azure AD applications such as Exchange Online send a user to the Azure AD security token service, i.e. a Microsoft sign-in page.
+You can see the path Entra ID based authentication flows along the white arrows.
+This flow is extremely simple–Entra ID applications such as Exchange Online send a user to the Entra ID security token service, i.e. a Microsoft sign-in page.

 For more detailed information about these key architectural components, please follow the links to each component above.
 You may also want to investigate documents nested within the links above, notably:

 - The full details on how MIM maps data from PDS to MI are here.

 - The full details of how the Group Sync Agent maps Group Service data to MI are here.

 - The details of the Entra ID Sync connector are here (undocumented at this time).

 Additional Directory Access